chubei/qt/README.md

 // - Sell: `ticker` and `price_in_dollar` are not null.
 Sell all the given asset at given price.
 Account asset value becomes 0.
 // - null: `ticker` and `price_in_dollar` are not null.
 If account is holding given asset, its asset value can change based on the price.
 Table actions {
-  action string // Deposit, Buy, Sell, nullable amount_in_dollar float // nullable ticker string // nullable
+  strategy string // The strategy this action belongs to.
+Every strategy has its own account. action string // Deposit, Buy, Sell, nullable amount_in_dollar float // nullable ticker string // nullable